felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 If it is an **official title or name**, something that can be or is **trademarked or copyrighted**, or the name of something that is **unique in the universe**, capitalise it.
 Otherwise, do not.

-**If you’re unsure on whether to capitalise something or not, just don’t** because nine out of 10 times, you’ll be doing the right thing.
+**If you are unsure on whether to capitalise something or not, do not capitalise it** because nine out of 10 times, you will be doing the right thing.

 One exception is when referring to a specific item in HubRise.
 For example, if we are referring to the **Restaurant** or the **Retail store** object in HubRise, we capitalise it to show that we are referring to the HubRise item, as opposed to a generic restaurant or retail store.

-Also, if it is an expression that has a **well-known acronym** amongst your target audience, you should capitalise the word.
+Also, if it is an expression that has a **well known acronym** amongst your target audience, you should capitalise the word.

 Words such as **a**, **an**, **and**, **but**, **for**, **nor**, **of**, **or**, **so**, **to**, and **yet** must not be capitalised.

-> Wrong: An, And, For
+> Wrong: If You Are Unsure On Whether To Capitalise Something Or Not, Do Not Capitalise It.

-> Right: an, and, for
+> Right: If You Are Unsure on Whether to Capitalise Something or Not, Do Not Capitalise It.

 You may use [Capitalize My Title](https://capitalizemytitle.com/) to help you capitalise your headings.
 Choose the “APA” style.